Swift-Universe/Swift-Tensor/README.md

 ## Contribution

 We welcome the contributions.
-You may pull a request to add new features or for fixing bugs.
+You may pull a request to add important features to `Tensor` data type or for fixing bugs.
 Please comply with the existing coding style as it helps in easily understanding the code.
 For instance,
 * `////` have been used for comments
 * `///` is used as a TODO comment.
 For instance, `/// TODO: Make matrixProduct(_:_:) generic`

-This project aims to grow with more operations and performance optimizations which are important to `Tensor` data type including any other data type representable by it.
+This project aims to grow with more operations and performance optimizations which are important to `Tensor` data calculations including any other data type representable by it.

 > We aim to grow this project into a complete tool for performing insane deep learning tasks!